voostindie/markdown-curator/README.md

 By extending the `DataModelTemplate` class you get full refreshes basically for free, and an easy way to process events in a more granular fashion, if so desired: simply override the `process` methods of choice and provide your own implementation.

-As an example of a custom data model, see the built-in `JournalModel`, which is used by the `timeline` query to generate Logseq-like summaries.
+As an example of a custom data model, see the built-in `Journal` model, which is used by the `timeline` query to generate Logseq-like summaries.

 ## Query collections